USS Gosper: Decommissioning and fate

 Gosper arrived Newport News, Virginia, 24 February 1946, and decommissioned 10 April 1946.
-She was subsequently returned to the Maritime Commission and placed in the National Defense Reserve Fleet in the James River, Virginia.
+She was subsequently returned to the United States Maritime Commission and placed in the National Defense Reserve Fleet in the James River, Virginia.
 In 1946 she was struck from the Navy List.
 She was sold for scrapping on 15 March 1974 to Isaac Verla, Castellon de la Plana, Spain, for $127,007.

 Awards

 Gosper received one battle star for World War II service.